How is chronic myeloid leukemia diagnosed?

 Some sort of gene testing will be done to look for the Philadelphia chromosome and/or the BCR-ABL gene.
 This type of test is used to confirm the diagnosis of CML.

 Fluorescent in situ hybridization: Fluorescent in situ hybridization (FISH) is another way to look at chromosomes.
-This test uses special fluorescent dyes that only attach to specific parts of chromosomes.
+This test uses special fluorescent dyes that only attach to specific parts of genes or chromosomes.
 FISH can be used to look for specific pieces of the BCR-ABL gene on chromosomes.
-It can be used on regular blood or bone marrow samples without culturing the cells first.
-FISH is very accurate, and is used in many medical centers.
+It can be used on regular blood or bone marrow samples without culturing the cells first, so the results can come back quicker than with conventional cytogenetics.

 Imaging tests produce pictures of the inside of the body.
 There are several imaging tests that might be done in people with leukemia.
-They are not needed to diagnose the leukemia, but they may be done to help find the extent of the disease.
+Leukemia does not usually form visible tumors, so imaging tests are not often helpful in making the diagnosis but they may be done to help find the extent of the disease.

 Computed tomography scan